-We have some strong opinions on what's next.
-We've always intended to version-control variables and runbooks, and we’d like to evolve the OCL schema to make it friendlier for editing by hand.
+We have plans for future releases of config-as-code to support Runbooks.
+In addition, we’d like to evolve the OCL schema to make it friendlier for editing by hand.

 We want your feedback

-Our major goal for the early stages of this feature is to discover the ways people want config as code to evolve.
+Our major goal for the early stages of this feature is to discover the ways people want config-as-code to evolve.
 What scenarios would you like to see unlocked?
 What doesn’t work the way you hoped?

 You can provide feedback through whichever of the following channels you feel most comfortable with: